-Section 5 allowed a receiver to accept an Extended Message even though they had not advertised the capability.
-This slippery slope will surely lead to sloppy implementations sending Extended Messages when the receiver is not prepared to deal with them, e.g. to peer groups.
+Section 5 allowed a receiver to accept an Extended Message even though it had not advertised the capability.
+This slippery slope could lead to sloppy implementations sending Extended Messages when the receiver is not prepared to deal with them, e.g. to peer groups.
 At best, this will result in errors; at worst, buffer overflows.

-Due to increased (over [RFC4272]) memory requirements for buffering, there may be increased exposure to resource exhaustion, intentional or unintentional.
+Due to increased memory requirements for buffering, there may be increased exposure to resource exhaustion, intentional or unintentional.